 This draft is a detailed plan to develop school leadership aimed at strengthening and improving the public education system while addressing one root cause of the existing problem of unequal access to quality education – state and local leadership “capacity.”
 Developing leadership capacity is a responsibility that must be met.

 We identified the states that have demonstrated over the last 13 years that they can’t adequately and consistently improve the schools most in need of help.
 I know; I live in one.

 We have identified the same districts and schools over and over since my kids started school here in Idaho in 1992.
 It never mattered which standards, which tests, which label, or which accountability system we used, the same schools keep coming back on the list – if they ever leave it (which was usually when we changed accounting or moved kids around).
 Some states lack the capacity to improve themselves.

 The larger institution of public education is capable of training quality leadership.
 But it lacks the capacity to meet our current needs because our lawmakers have been an instrument of privatization – our public dollars creating a steady stream of capital into private pockets.
 What now?

 The country is in a position to build leadership capacity.
-With ESEA reauthorization moving forward in Congress, we have the opportunity to choose an alternative to the direction we have been going for the last 30 years.
+With ESEA reauthorization required ever five to six years, we have the opportunity to choose an alternative to the direction we have been going for the last 30 years.

 Do we have legislative and executive leadership that will do the right thing?
 If our leaders will be guided by the People – which way will the People direct them?